As jury selection starts in Hunter Biden's gun case, president says he has 'boundless love' for him - KESQ

 The case against Hunter Biden stems from a period when, by his own public admission, he was addicted to crack.
 His descent into drugs and alcohol followed the 2015 death of his brother, Beau Biden, from cancer.
 He bought and owned a gun for 11 days in October 2018 and indicated on the gun purchase form that he was not using drugs.

-Hunter Biden has pleaded not guilty in both cases, and his attorneys have suggested they may argue he didn’t see himself as an addict when prosecutors say he checked “no” to the question on the form.
-They’ll also attack the credibility of the gun store owner.
+Hunter Biden’s attorneys have suggested they may argue he didn’t see himself as an addict when prosecutors say he checked “no” to the question on the form.
+They will also attack the credibility of the gun store owner.

-Prosecutors, meanwhile, are also planning to call as witnesses Hunter Biden’s ex-wife and his brother’s widow, Hallie, with whom he became romantically involved.

 If he were to be convicted, he could face up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.